kodaprasanthilakshmi03-cmyk/Traffic-Sign-Recognition/README.md

 ## 👨‍💻 Project Purpose

-This project was developed as part of an **AI Internship**, to gain hands-on experience in deep learning, computer vision, and full-stack AI deployment.
+This project was developed by Prashanthi as part of an AI Internship, to gain hands-on experience in deep learning, computer vision, and full-stack AI deployment.

 ---